KrisDeCooman/hydroblox/README.md

 #### MultiOwnable

 Both the HydroBloxStateDistributor and HydroBloxAuthority smart contracts implement the MultiOwnable smart contract.
-This smart contract only exists for testing purposes only, so each of team members can be owner on the deployed environment.
+This smart contract exists for testing purposes only, so each of team members can be an owner on the deployed environment.
-The owners are able to transition the state machine from one state to another, or to issue HBCM and HBPM identities.
+The owners are for example able to transition the state machine from one state to another, or to issue HBCM and HBPM identities.

 ### Example